benpro95/ProOS/pve/README.txt

 (Format the NEW_DRIVE using the above command)

 (Create bootloader partition)
-sgdisk -n 1:2048:6140 -c 1:"BIOS Boot Partition" -t 1:ef02 /dev/disk/by-id/NEW_DRIVE
+sgdisk -n 1:2048:6140 -c 1:"BIOS Boot Partition" -t 1:ef02 /dev/disk/by-id/$NEW_DRIVE$

 (Create kernel partition)
-sgdisk -n 2:6144:1054719 -c 2:"EFI Partition" -t 2:ef00 /dev/disk/by-id/NEW_DRIVE
+sgdisk -n 2:6144:1054719 -c 2:"EFI Partition" -t 2:ef00 /dev/disk/by-id/$NEW_DRIVE$

-(Install bootloader to new disk) proxmox-boot-tool format /dev/disk/by-id/NEW_DRIVE-part2 proxmox-boot-tool init /dev/disk/by-id/NEW_DRIVE-part2
+(Install bootloader to new disk) proxmox-boot-tool format /dev/disk/by-id/$NEW_DRIVE$-part2 proxmox-boot-tool init /dev/disk/by-id/$NEW_DRIVE$-part2 proxmox-boot-tool clean

 (Check if both drives are listed here) proxmox-boot-tool status

-(Show to last sector of the new drive) sgdisk -E /dev/disk/by-id/NEW_DRIVE
+(Show to last sector of the new drive) sgdisk -E /dev/disk/by-id/$NEW_DRIVE$

-(Subtract 20184 from the last sector number)
+(!!
+Subtract 20184 from the last sector number)
-Use that number to replace the word LAST-SECTOR in the next command
+Use that new number to replace the word LAST_SECTOR in the next command

-(Create ZFS main partition on the new drive) sgdisk -n 3:1054720:LAST-SECTOR -c 3:"zfs" -t 3:bf01 /dev/disk/by-id/NEW_DRIVE
+(Create ZFS main partition on the new drive) sgdisk -n 3:1054720:$LAST_SECTOR$ -c 3:"zfs" -t 3:bf01 /dev/disk/by-id/$NEW_DRIVE$

-(Check the new drives partition layout is 1-BIOS Boot, 2-EFI and 3-zfs) sgdisk -p /dev/disk/by-id/NEW_DRIVE
+(Check the new drives partition layout is 1-BIOS Boot, 2-EFI and 3-zfs) sgdisk -p /dev/disk/by-id/$NEW_DRIVE$

 (Find the NAME of the bad drive should be to the left of the word FAULTED) zpool status

-(Add the new disk to the rpool ZFS mirror with a FAULTED disk) (replace the word BAD_DISK with name found in the last command) zpool replace rpool BAD_DISK /dev/disk/by-id/NEW_DRIVE-part3
+(Add the new disk to the rpool ZFS mirror with a FAULTED disk) (replace the word BAD_DISK with name found in the last command) zpool replace rpool $BAD_DISK$ /dev/disk/by-id/$NEW_DRIVE$-part3

 (Drive will resilver and be added to the mirror, check with the command below) zpool status